-- 12. Since the filing of the NOI, the NOI Debtor has acted and continues to act in good faith and with due diligence, to stabilize its business by, among others: - (a) paying rent for November 2020; - (b) answering inquiries from the Landlord of the NOI Debtor; - (c) considering possible restructuring alternatives for the NOI Debtor; and - (d) preparing these materials to support an extension of the time to file a proposal.
+- 10. Since the filing of the NOI, the NOI Debtor has acted and continues to act in good faith and with due diligence, to stabilize its business and work towards formulating a viable proposal by, among others: - paying post-filing rent for the months of October, November and December 2020and January 2021; - (b) answering inquiries from the Landlord of the NOI Debtor; - (c) considering possible restructuring options and alternatives for the NOI Debtor; and - (d) preparing these materials to support an extension of the time to file a proposal.